 Where is the real value of your online retail store?
-It’s not necessarily in your SKUs or most recent collection that the customer sees, but in the product data that sits behind the scenes.
+It’s not necessarily in your Stock Keeping Units (SKUs) or most recent collection that the customer sees, but in the product data that sits behind the scenes.
 The most innovative retailers understand that.
-They know too that collecting data is just half the challenge.
+They know that collecting data is just half the challenge.
 Equally important is the ability to act on the intelligence to extract insight.
 Here’s how Lily AI can optimize your product data management and extract the full range of customer behavioral insights.

 Why Product Data Management Matters